FahdJamy/turing_backend/.github/PULL_REQUEST_TEMPLATE.md

 Summarise the main tasks handled in the pull request

-**Provide test plan?(required)**
+**Provide test plan? (required)**

 - [ ] Unit
 - [ ] Integration
 - [ ] End-to-end

-Bullet point instructions on how to setup the code and test it manually.
+Bullet point instructions on how to set up the code and test it manually.

 **Screenshots (Where appropriate)**

 You can have screenshots where applicable

 **Story-ID**